The last secrets of Machu Picchu

 A door to the unknown

-The story begins in 2010, when David Crespy, a French engineer on vacation in Peru, thinks he has stumbled upon a “secret door” at the foot of one of the main temples at Machu Picchu.
-But in Peru, no one listens to him.
-In 2011, he contacts French explorer Thierry Jamin.
-Initially skeptical, Jamin was soon convinced by Crespy’s discovery.
-He hypothesized that there were still intact burial chambers at the heart of the Inca citadel.
-In April 2012, Jamin and his group obtained the green light from the Peruvian Ministry of Culture to carry out electromagnetic resonance surveys at the supposed location of the burial site.
-The electromagnetic resonance tests were carried out in April 2012.
-They revealed the existence of a staircase leading to a quadrangular room, then to a dozen cavities of human dimensions.
-These were undoubtedly tombs.
-But they also discovered the presence of large deposits of non-ferrous metal objects (silver and/or gold).
+The story begins in 2010, when David Crespy, a French engineer on vacation in Peru, believed he had stumbled upon a “secret door” at the base of one of Machu Picchu’s main temples.
+In 2011, he contacted the French explorer Thierry Jamin.
+Initially skeptical, he was soon convinced by Crespy’s discovery.
+He proposed the hypothesis that there were burial chambers still intact at the heart of the Inca citadel.
+In April 2012, Jamin and his team received approval from the Peruvian Ministry of Culture to conduct electromagnetic surveys at the presumed location of the burial site.
+The electromagnetic surveys took place in April 2012.
+They revealed the existence of a staircase leading to a quadrangular chamber, and then to about ten human-sized cavities.
+Undoubtedly tombs.
+But they also discovered significant deposits of non-ferrous metal objects (silver and/or gold).

 David Crespy was right.
 This is a major discovery.
-Perhaps the mausoleum of Inca Pachacútec, the founder of Machu Picchu… but above all of the Inca Empire!
-On September 5, 2012, the Peruvian authorities officially recognized the discovery made by Thierry Jamin and the Inkari Institute.
-But things got complicated when Thierry and his team presented a new project aimed at opening the famous entrance.
-The head of the Machu Picchu Sanctuary, in collusion with the regional director of the Ministry of Culture (later dismissed and prosecuted for embezzlement), tried everything in their power to prevent this new project.
-They launched a brutal smear campaign against Thierry Jamin, using accusations, insults, and false rumors.
-Death threats soon arrived at the French explorer’s home.
+It may be the mausoleum of the Inca Pachacútec, the founder of Machu Picchu… but above all, of the Inca Empire!
+On September 5, 2012, Peruvian authorities officially recognized the discovery made by Thierry Jamin and the Inkari Institute.
+But the situation took a turn for the worse when Thierry and his team presented a new project aimed at opening the famous entrance.
+The head of the Machu Picchu Sanctuary, in collusion with the regional director of the Ministry of Culture (who was later dismissed and prosecuted for embezzlement), sought by every means to prevent this new project.
+They then launched a vicious smear campaign against Thierry Jamin, employing accusations, insults, and false rumors.
+Death threats soon began arriving at the French explorer’s home.
 He was called a “fake archaeologist” and accused of wanting to “destroy Machu Picchu.”